Battle of Champaubert: Aftermath

 According to Digby Smith the French lost 600 killed and wounded out of the 13,300 infantry and 1,700 cavalry that were engaged in the action.
-The Russians lost 2,400 men and nine guns out of the 3,700 soldiers and 24 guns that were present.
+The Russians lost 2,400 men and 9 guns out of the 3,700 soldiers and 24 guns that were present.
 Captured were General-Leutnant Olsufiev and General-major Prince Konstantin Poltoratsky.
 Francis Loraine Petre credited Olsufiev with 4,000 infantry and 24 guns of which 1,600–1,700 men and 15 guns escaped.
 George Nafziger cited several sources including one that listed Russian losses as 1,400 dead and 1,894 captured including three generals and 21 guns, with 1,900 troops getting away.
 French losses were estimated at 200–600.
 David G. Chandler stated that French losses were only about 200 men and that only 1,000 out of 5,000 Russians escaped death or capture.
+Gaston Bodart stated that the Russians lost 2,400 men and 9 guns out of the 4,000 soldiers and 24 guns engaged.
+Bodart gave French casualties as 600 out of 5,000 men engaged.
 Kornilov assumed command of the remnant of IX Corps.
 Its approximately 1,500 survivors were grouped into three or four temporary battalions.
 This unlucky outfit suffered 600 more casualties and lost all their cannons at the Battle of Vauchamps on 14 February.

 When Blücher heard about Olsufiev's disaster, he ordered Kaptzevich and Kleist to turn around and make a night march back to Vertus.
 Sacken, who had marched west to Trilport, was ordered to return to Montmirail.
 Yorck was requested to meet Sacken near Montmirail while holding open an escape route over the Marne at Château-Thierry.
 After the battle, Napoleon found himself squarely in the middle of the overextended Army of Silesia.
 If he advanced to the east, he would merely push the corps of Kaptzevich and Kleist back.
 A move to the west held the possibility of trapping and destroying the forces under Sacken and Yorck, so he turned west.
 Napoleon ordered Marmont with Lagrange's division and the I Cavalry Corps to hold Étoges and keep Blücher under observation.
 At 7:00 pm the emperor directed Étienne Marie Antoine Champion de Nansouty with two cavalry divisions to occupy Montmirail.
 They were to be joined there in the morning by Ricard's division and the divisions under Ney and Mortier.
 The Battle of Montmirail was fought the next day against Sacken and Yorck.